hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 - **Document scanning tool**: Many assignments in this course are designed to be prepared by hand on paper.
 Few people own document scanners nowadays, but a mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
 There are number of options available for both iOS and Android.
 Find one that you like and learn how to use it.
 - **Office 365 Apps**: Many assignments in this course are submitted as Word documents and are based on templates that are Word documents.
 Office 365 apps are available for Fresno State students.
 The suite includes the scanning app _Office Lens_.
 [Learn more](https://help.fresnostate.edu/students/software/office365.php).

-## Course goal

-The goal of this course is to drive the student to appreciate the breadth of organic chemistry by facilitating an understanding of the principles, and the practice of applying them, to gain a working knowledge and appreciation of organic structure and reactivity.
-The second semester in the sequence also emphesizes that our only way to molecular knowledge is through experimentation; correlating structure with reactivity and function through wet chemical methods, spectroscopy, and use of computational simulations.

 ## Course workflow